amirnn/CppCon/src/BackToBasics/Templates/ReadMe.md

 ```
 ### Alias Templates (C++11)

-Here we user template and then using keywords.
+Here we use the template and then the using keywords.

 ```c++
 template<class T>